-- 1. Penalty Level 1 Your opponent will be given ball-in-hand.
-If your opponent is still shooting, or already has ball-in-hand, then that player will be allowed to shoot until missing, and then be given ball-in-hand again. - 2.
-Penalty Level 2 Your opponent will be granted the game.
-(In 9-Ball, your opponent will be granted the game, along with points for all balls remaining on the table.) - 3.
-Penalty Level 3 Your opponents will be granted the match. - 4.
-Penalty Level 4 You will be ejected and/or disqualified.
+Penalty Level 1 - Your opponent will be given ball in hand.
+If your opponent is still shooting, or already has ball in hand, then that player will be allowed to shoot until missing, and then be given ball in hand again.
+Penalty Level 2 - Your opponent will be granted the game in 8-Ball.
+In 9 Ball, your opponent will be granted the game, along with points for all balls remaining on the table.
+Penalty Level 3 - Your opponents will be granted the match.

+Penalty Level 4 - You will be ejected and/or disqualified.